squaretalent/radiant-images-extension/README.md

 > Images is a base for things like galleries and shop, where they don't need additional assets

-### Strictly aws and paperclip

-> We don't work with images locally because we use Heroku.
-So we're not going to give you the option to start locally

 ### Migrate from paperclipped easily

 > paperclipped is freakin' awesome, we use it and we need to be able to migrate the images over